Question asked in Admissions

 Applications are received from the September prior to the start of the degree program e.g. September 2010 for October 2011 admission.
 International students can submit their application anytime up until 30 June, however, it is advised to apply as early as possible as the more popular courses get full quickly.

-Dinesh176 answered 6 years ago
+Dinesh176 answered 6 years and 2 months ago

 Related Answered Questions